cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/gdrive/gdrive.rst.txt

 .. figure:: images/11oauth_consent.PNG
    :alt: Oauth consent screen

 Enter application name.
-Enter the gmail account we use for the project.
+Enter the Gmail account we use for the project.

 .. figure:: images/12oauth2.png
    :alt: Oauth consent screen - continued

-Select scopes to **See, edit, create, and delete all of your Google Drive files**, and **See and download all your Google Drive files**.
+Select scopes to **See, edit, create and delete all of your Google Drive files**, and **See and download all your Google Drive files**.
 Click **ADD**.